GameFoundry/bsf/Documentation/Manuals/Native/scriptObjects.md

 ===============
 [TOC]

 What we have shown in the previous manual is enough to expose an object to C# and communicate with it.
-However Banshee provides another API built on top of that functionality in the form of script objects.
+However bs::f provides another API built on top of that functionality in the form of script objects.
 This API handles some of the boilerplate code required for exposing an object to C#, provides a common interface all script objects need to implement, handles assembly refresh (due to script hot-swap) and gracefully handles managed object lifetime and destruction.

 To implement the script object interface for a particular type you need two classes:
  - A native interop class (C++)